 - 2. The United States subjects its citizens to torture and to cruel, inhuman, and degrading treatment.
 This submission focuses on the American Midwest, where: - State and federal laws do not provide appropriate punishment or accountability for perpetrators of torture within U.S. territory; - Otherwise healthy inmates develop severe depression and clinical psychosis as a result of prolonged solitary confinement.
-Of particular concern in this regard is Tamms Correctional
+Of particular concern in this regard is Tamms Correctional Center in Tamms, Illinios, where the reporting Organization has documented horrific conditions and significant psychological harm to the inmates.

-1 See www.MidwestHumanRights.org for more information about the reporting organization.
+&lt;sup>1 See www.MidwestHumanRights.org for more information about the reporting organization.

-2 See Appendix A for a full list of members.
+&lt;sup>2 See Appendix A for a full list of members.

-3 The Coalition represents the following Midwest states: Illinois, Indiana, Iowa, Michigan, Minnesota, Nebraska, Ohio, North Dakota, and Wisconsin.
+&lt;sup>3 The Coalition represents the following Midwest states: Illinois, Indiana, Iowa, Michigan, Minnesota, Nebraska, Ohio, North Dakota, and Wisconsin.